Code-Institute-Submissions/adelliott92-Match-The-Cards_AugResub/README.md

 ### Known Bugs

 - The reset feature resets entire website and settings when should really only reset card grid.
+- When the game ends sweetalerts2 popup does not show.

 <a name="credits"></a>
 ### Credits